Revenue vs Profit (The $96K Mistake Operators Make Chasing Monthly Numbers Instead of Annual Math)

 Productization vs custom work

-Framework: High revenue/low margin vs Lower revenue/high margin
+Framework: High revenue/low margin vs lower revenue/high margin.

-Luna’s model: Custom consulting, high-touch, labor-intensive
+Model: Custom consulting, high-touch, labor-intensive

 Team: 6 people ($48K payroll = 43% of revenue)